python/psf-docs/_docs/faq.rst

 Does the PSF want more members ?
 ================================

+Yes!
+There are various grades of membership you can apply for, so we'll start with the one that requires no formalities.
+To support the PSF, head over to the `Associate Membership Page`_ and join up there.
+A one-year associate membership currently costs $99, and you can make a donation to the Foundation at the same time as you join up.

+If you are an individual with an interest in furthering the development of the Python language or enarging the internation Python community (the main aspects of the PSF's mission) then an existing member will have to nominate you.
+This is not intended make the Foundation an exclusive club (which would not be in line with the mission) but to avoid frivolous applcations.
+If you are at all active in the Python world you probably know someone who could propose you.

+For companies interested in supporting the PSF's work in a more concrete fashion we offer sponsor memberships, with a varying fee scale depending on the size of your organiztion.

+To find out more about nominated and sponsor membership visit `the Foundation's membership page`_

 Does the PSF ever get involved in books that are published about Python ?
 =========================================================================